openSUSE/docserv/README.md

      product (see below)
   * `docserv-stitch`: Validate the Docserv² XML configuration and merge it into a single big XML file (see `--help`).
-  * `docserv-buildoverview`: Build the overview HTML pages for Docserv² (see `--help`).
+  * `docserv-build-navigation`: Build the navigation HTML pages for Docserv² (see `--help`).